xueyiju/chocopy-wasm-compiler-B/design/Compiler B Front-end user interface conflicts.md

 ## 13. Memory management

 Memory management team changed the files a lot.
 We disscused with them and we came to an agreement that we don't need the specific address for each obejct to display the current heap, as all addresses in memory are scattered.
-Noted that they added global_type and local_type in currentEnv in repl.ts as they changed the layout of an allocation.
-However, a change in the header of an object in memory does not mean a change in its fields layout, that is, the method for our objectTrack function to obtain all fields of an object has not changed.
+Noted that they added `global_type` and `local_type` in `currentEnv` of `repl.ts` as they changed the layout of an allocation.
+However, a change in the header of an object in memory does not mean a change in its fields layout, that is, the method for our `objectTrack` function to obtain all fields of an object has not changed.
 Therefore, memory management is invisible to the front-end and there are no conflicts.

 ```python
 class C(object):